Toronto, Prince Edward Island

 Toronto is an unincorporated area and civic address community in Queens County, Prince Edward Island, Canada.
 It is part of Lot 23 in Grenville Parish.
 It lies 4 mi southwest of North Rustico on Route 241.

 History

 The settlement, originally named Martin, had a post office from 1891 to 1914 with Moses Martin as the first postmaster.
-The settlement was renamed Toronto in 1966 and became a civic address community in 2000.
+The settlement was renamed "Toronto" after the city in Ontario in 1966 and became a civic address community in 2000.